 “I’m afraid I’m not that good at mental control.”
 Gabriel said, although her face had hardened at the man’s name, her eyes flicking over to Kiba and turning sad.

 “Well then we go the old-fashioned route.”
 When the others looked at her, Ranma shrugged.
 “Get him good and drunk, then start asking him questions when he’s drunk off his ass.”
-A the others all laughed, she looked at them.
+As the others all laughed, she looked at them.
 “Um, guys I’m serious.
 It works, trust me.”

-“That could work I suppose, although I think that first, Kiba will need to deal with his issues with this one, if he is Valper Galilei.
+“I suppose that could work, although I think that first, Kiba will need to deal with his issues with this one, if he is Valper Galilei.
 This is the man who created the Holy Sword Project.”

 “We should execute him now for tainting the church with that abomination!”
 Xenovia hissed, with Irina agreeing next to him.

 “No.” Saeko said, coming back with a bucket of water from somewhere and going to her knees next to Koneko.
 She began to wipe off the holy water, scowling as she did.
-“Kiba needs to work through this, deal with the instigator of his grief an hatred.”
+“Kiba needs to work through this, deal with the instigator of his grief and hatred.”

 Even the two exorcists could only nod at that, and Ranma did the same before frowning.
 “Why do I get the feeling I’m forgetting something?”